Hero Background

 2) Fix “hidden” water losses during remodeling

-During remodels, we often discover avoidable issues: worn shutoff valves, slow leaks at supply lines, poorly sealed shower assemblies, or incorrect slope/drain details.
+During remodels, we often find avoidable issues: worn shutoff valves, slow leaks at supply lines, poorly sealed shower assemblies, or incorrect slope/drain details.
 Sustainable remodeling is also water-damage prevention.
 A small leak becomes flooring replacement, cabinet repair, and mold risk.

 3) Design for faster hot water delivery